 - In Death Note, L's tea habit and frequently elaborate tea sets make a lot more sense when you realise that, regardless of his real nationality, the extent of his time at Wammy's House or the number of years he really lived in England, he's been kept by the definitely-English Watari since he was very small.

 - In Monster, Reichwein - conscious that Roberto is about to kill him - offers him tea and begins boiling water.
-The tea never ends up being made, but the boiling water on Roberto's face is a bonafide Crowning Moment of Awesome.
+The tea never ends up being made, but there's boiling water on Roberto's face.

 - Shows up among all the Food Porn in Gankutsuou from time to time.